 While your child is taking the pieces on and off, they are gaining both knowledge and fine motor skill strengthening.
 It takes a bit of force to pull the laminated paper off of the velcro!

 The full version of this book does take awhile to put together as the most tedious part of the process is cutting out all the pieces and cutting out each strip of velcro.
 However, once you are finished you’ll have a great-looking busy binder that your kids can use over and over again.

 For visiting my blog post, I’ve included 3 sample pages. however, if you want the full version of this book, purchase and download it here.

 What You’ll Need:

-- Printable toddler quiet book sheets (3 Sample Sheets) – Full Version
+- Printable toddler quiet book sheets (3 Sample Sheets) – or Full Version

 - Laminator and laminating sheets